-These consolidated financial statements (the "financial statements") have been prepared on a going concern basis which assumes that the Company will be able to continue in operation for the foreseeable future and meet its obligations in the normal course of business.
+These condensed consolidated interim financial statements (the "financial statements") have been prepared on a going concern basis which assumes that the Company will be able to continue in operation for the foreseeable future and meet its obligations in the normal course of business.
 The Company has incurred ongoing losses and will continue to incur further losses in the course of exploring its mineral properties.
-As at March 31, 2021, the Company had a deficit of \$37,605,825 (December 31, 2020 - \$37,485,131) and working capital of \$1,493,740 (December 31, 2020 - \$1,636,916).
+As at March 31, 2022, the Company had a deficit of \$38,360,461 (December 31, 2021 - \$38,231,588) and working capital of \$1,395,662 (December 31, 2021 - \$1,648,175).
 Commander has historically relied on the issuance of share capital to fund its operations.
 Although the Company has been successful in raising equity financing in the past, there is no assurance that such financing will continue to be available with acceptable terms.
 These uncertainties may cast significant doubt about the Company's ability to continue as a going concern.

-The COVID-19 pandemic continues to persist and spread as variants in many countries since it was declared a global outbreak in March 2020.
-The pandemic has impeded global economic recovery and created volatilities in commodity prices and financial markets.
-Uncertainty continues surrounding the pandemic and its extent and duration.
-Volatilities in commodity and restricted movement of people and services may impact the Company's continued operations on its mineral projects and its ability to obtain the required financing for its going concern.
+The COVID-19 pandemic continues to spread as variants globally since March 2020.
+The outbreak continues to impact global economic recovery and has resulted in commodity price fluctuations and financial market volatility.
+It remains undetermined around the duration and extend of the pandemic which has resulted in uncertainties to the Company's continued operations in projects and its ability to obtain the required financing for its going concern.